 Preheat the oven to 400 degrees.
 Grease a pan and set aside.

 Turn the dough out on a floured surface, and flatten out until you reach 1/2 inch thickness.
 Cut the dough into 2 inch thick strips.
 Then cut each strip into 1.5 inch long ‘nuggets’.
 Place on a greased pan and in the 400 degree oven.
 Let bake for 10 to 12 minutes until the bottom and top just start to brown.
-Be careful not to burn these.
+Be careful not to burn them.

 While the ‘nuggets’ are baking, add the honey to a pot over low heat and just heat through.